June 20-21, 2019

 Location: Hotel de Wereld (Grote Capitulatiezaal, Kleine Capitulatiezaal, and Brasserie Le Monde), 5 Mei Plein, 6703 CD Wageningen (map)

-The event program is being developed by the Keystone Policy Center in partnership with Wageningen University and Research.
+The event program was developed by the Keystone Policy Center in partnership with Wageningen University and Research.
 Special thanks to Dirk Bosch, Katarina Cankar, Ernst van den Ende and Susanne Laven.

 CRISPRcon’s multi-stakeholder advisory council guides CRISPRcon’s vision, mission, and implementation.
 Click here to view the current advisory council.